PButcher/ice-4131-labs/lab1/README.md

 ```

 6. Join everything back up
-   - When the newly-created thread has finished doing it's bits, we need to join everything back up.
+   - When the newly-created thread has finished doing it's job, we need to join everything back up.
    - This is done by the `pthread_join` function which takes two parameters: the `pthread_t` variable used when `pthread_create` was called (not a pointer this time) and a pointer to the return value pointer (don't worry about this for now - just set it to `NULL`).
    - This call will look something like: